New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 HOW POLICYLAYER USES THIS

 PolicyLayer provides runtime policy enforcement at the MCP proxy level.
 Regardless of which runtime executes the agent — whether it is Claude Desktop, a custom Python script, or a framework like LangGraph — PolicyLayer governs tool calls at the protocol level.
-The runtime sends MCP requests through PolicyLayer, which evaluates them against YAML policies before forwarding to the server.
+The runtime sends MCP requests through PolicyLayer, which evaluates them against the grant's JSON policy before forwarding to the server.

 FREQUENTLY ASKED QUESTIONS